 If you find yourself in a position to help support our M.A.D.
 Program initiatives, please consider a donation.
 These initiatives ensure that we will continue to make theatre accessible to young folks.
-Shotgun Players began as a group of young folks doing what they loved, and, after all of the opportunities received throughout our existence, we’re paying it forward!
+Shotgun Players began as a group of young folks doing what they loved, and, after all of the opportunities we’ve received throughout our existence, we’re paying it forward!
 Help us support the next generation and keep the Make A Difference program going strong for many years to come.DONATE TO M.A.D.

 All donations to Shotgun Players are tax deductible.
 Our nonprofit tax ID number is 94-3265879.